icerpc/icerpc-docs/pages/icerpc/dispatch/dispatch-pipeline.md

 There are 3 common types of dispatchers:

 - **Leaf dispatcher**\
-  It's a leaf in the dispatch pipeline that implements `dispatch` without the help of another dispatcher.
+  It's a leaf in the dispatch pipeline.
 For example, a Slice service.

 - **Middleware**\
    A [middleware](middleware) intercepts a dispatch and forwards it to the "next" dispatcher.
 IceRPC provides several